MZoschg/TinyTapeout/README.md

 Edit the [info.yaml](info.yaml) and change the `wokwi_id` to the ID of your Wokwi project.
 You can find the ID in the URL of your project, it's the big number after `wokwi.com/projects/`.

 The GitHub action will automatically fetch the digital netlist from Wokwi and build the ASIC files.

+## Full Adder

+In this tutorial we implimented a full adder using the correct logic gates fed by inputs from a user.
+The users inputs will be displayed via LED's (A, B, Cin).
+The circuit will then output the correct sum and display to the user also via LED's (S, Cout)._

 ## Enable GitHub actions to build the results page